xjtuwgt/LLMApps/README.md

 - QwQ model

 ## Applications
-- Text revision with explaination
+- Text revision with explaination: '''python3 -m applications.text_revision''' and then run html 'http://127.0.0.1:5000/'

 ## 🚀 Getting Started
 These instructions will help you set up and run the project on your local machine.